-The expenditure is not incurred in carrying on a trade since the company does not yet have an asset with which to trade (amongst others, the television licence).
-See the United States case of Richmond Television Corp. v Commissioner25 which dealt with a similar situation.
+The expenditure was not incurred in carrying on a trade, since the company did not yet have an asset with which to trade (amongst others, the television licence).
+See the United States case of Richmond Television Corp. v Commissioner19 which dealt with a similar situation.